 A call to our anonymous alcoholic hotline is free and so is Alcoholics Anonymous.
 Most of the resources the operator provides will also be free.
 If further medical or mental health treatment is needed, the operator can help you figure out if your insurance covers treatment or how to find out this important information.
 The operators at The National Rehab Hotline are available right now and every hour of the day to ensure that your call is answered.
 Remember, the number is 866-210-1303.

 Importance of Treating Alcohol Use Disorder

 Untreated alcohol use disorder can have devastating consequences.
 Billions of dollars in the United States are spent every year to combat and treat alcohol addiction.
 Many more millions are spent on the alcohol itself.

 The economic side effects of an addiction can be devastating, but excessive alcohol use can lead to other problems as well.
-In 2012, there were 3.3 million deaths worldwide attributed to alcohol consumption.
+In 2016, there were 3 million deaths worldwide attributed to alcohol consumption.
 That is almost 6% of all deaths.
 Just in the United States (2020), there were 95,000 deaths and 210,000 emergency room visits due to excessive drinking.

-If you or your loved one is suffering from an alcohol use disorder, be encouraged that treatment is available.
+If you or your loved one is suffering from an alcohol problem, be encouraged that treatment is available.
 Alcohol addictions have been successfully treated for years.
 Treatment often consists of a combination of medications, behavioral therapy, and counseling.
 Many health insurance policies even cover the cost of rehab.